What I've Been Looking For: Promotion

 In High School Musical, "What I've Been Looking For" was composed by Kelsi Nielsen (portrayed by Olesya Rulin).
 Sharpay and Ryan Evans sing an uptempo version of the song as their audition song for a role in the East High's upcoming winter musical Twinkle Towne.
 During the audition, the Evans dance and sing on stage.
 Later, Gabriella Montez tries to audition but Ms. Darbus (Alyson Reed) tells Gabriella she lacks of a co-singer, so Troy Bolton offers himself.
 Then, Ms. Darbus explains them it is too late to audition.
-As Kelsi leaves, she drops her music sheets so Troy and Gabrielle help her.
+As Kelsi leaves, she drops her music sheets so Troy and Gabriella help her.
 Kelsi then asks them to sing her song, in which Kelsi plays in the piano.
 A hidden Ms. Darbus listens to it, and then offers them a "callback audition".

 "What I've Been Looking For" and its reprise version were included on the setlist for the High School Musical live cast concert, titled High School Musical: The Concert, and both versions were included in its live album (2007).
 Seeley replaced Efron's character during the shows.
 "What I've Been Looking For" was also included in the video game High School Musical: Sing It!
 (2007).

 In 2006, the song was covered by Mexican synthpop band Belanova for the Spanish-language version of High School Musical, titled "Eres Tú".
 Brazilian group Ludov also covered the song, their version was titled "O Que Eu Procurava".
 During the filming of the commercials for the DVD High School Musical: Encore Edition, eighth grader from Exeter Township Junior High School Samantha Sostak and her sister performed the song with cast member Corbin Bleu.